How to Make 4-20 mA Current Loop Measurements

 This is the voltage drop across the shunt that is actually measured by the instrument.
 Since our industry has standardized on a shunt value of 250 Ohms, “v” will range between 1 and 5 volts for a 4-20 mA current loop signal.

 Note that shunt resistor value is arbitrary as long as it’s a known (fixed) value.
-You also need to ensure that it doesn’t burden the loop, so lower values are better than higher.
+You also need to ensure that it doesn’t burden the loop, so lower values are better than gabapentin higher.

 Yes, I mean lower.